S2-group/SLR-2021/README.md

 Now, it is time to set everything (snapshot file, year range, etc.) at the beginning of the `dblp_search.py` file.
 We plan to use a properties file for this shortly.

-Once everything is set, you run the `dblp_search.py` script, and the papers should be selected.
+Once everything is set, you run the `dblp_search.py` script, and the papers should be selected (it will be a bit long given the file size).

 ```bash
 $ python3 dblp_search.py > papers.csv
 ```

-Then, you can download all the PDFs for posterior paper analysis:
+Finally, you can download all the PDFs for posterior paper analysis:

 ```bash
 $ python3 retrive_pdfs.py papers.csv
 ```